-When BBC2 debuted in 1964 it was given it’s own daily arts show Line-
+When BBC2 debuted in 1964 it was given it’s own daily, early evening arts show Line-

 Nightingale was the next to leave in October 1982, replaced by Hepworth’s journalist colleague Mark Hepworth.
 The show now had serious competition from the new Channel Four series The Tube and the show had to be pepped up.
 The silent movie clips had been elbowed out in the late seventies to make room for more promo clips from the emergent video boom in Britain.